cheahengsoon/learn-azure/modules/module-3/walkthrough.md

 9. Republish the backend!
 We're now ready to add authentication back to our mobile app.

-#### Mobile Apps
+##### Mobile Apps

-1. Authentication is handled on a per-platform basis with the `MobileServiceClient`, which will handle the login flow for us entirely, including presenting a user interface for our user to login with.
+1. Authentication is handled on a per-platform basis with the `MobileServiceClient`, which handles the login flow for us entirely, including presenting a user interface for our user to login with.
 We can use Xamarin.Forms `DependencyService` to call into these APIs on a per-platform basis. `Yammerly/Service` contains an `IAuthenticationService`, which will serve as our interface.
 In the `Helpers` folder for each platform, add the corresponding `Authentication` class, which will log the user in and store some information about the `Employee` from our `UserProfileController`.

  Android: